ververica/flink-sql-cookbook/recipes/01/01_create_table.md

 # 01 Creating Tables

+:bulb: This example will show how to create a table using SQL DDL.

 Flink SQL operates against logical tables, just like a traditional database.
 However, it does not maintain tables internally but always operates against external systems.